Liu Bolin

-Liu Bolin (刘勃麟 (劉勃麟, Liú Bólín); born 7 January 1973) is a contemporary artist born in China's Shandong province, who specialises in self-portraits where he is disguised to match his surroundings.
+Liu Bolin (刘勃麟 (劉勃麟, Liú Bólín); born 7 January 1973) is a Chinese contemporary artist who specialises in self-portraits where he is disguised to match his surroundings.
 He earned his Bachelor of Fine Arts from the Shandong College of Arts in 1995 and his Master of Fine Arts from the Central Academy of Fine Arts in Beijing in 2001.
 His work has been exhibited in museums around the world.
 Also known as "the invisible man", Liu's most popular works are from his "Hiding in the City" series, photographic works that began as performance art in 2005 in response to the artists' village in which he worked in Beijing being demolished in preparation for the 2008 Beijing Olympics.

 Since his first solo shows in Beijing in 1998, Liu's work has received international recognition.
 Among other international venues, his distinctive photographs and sculptures have been shown at the major contemporary photography festival Les Rencontres d'Arles and he had solo shows at Dashanzi Art Zone in Beijing (2007), Galerie Bertin-Toublanc in Paris (2007), Klein Sun Gallery in New York (2008), Galerie Paris-Beijing in Paris and Brussels (2013), Boxart Gallery in Verona (2008), Forma Foundation for Photography in Milan (2010), and the H. C. Andersen Museum in Rome (2012).

 Personal life

 Liu belongs to the generation that came of age in the early 1990s, when China emerged from the rubble of the Cultural Revolution and was beginning to enjoy rapid economic growth and relative political stability.

-He now lives and works in Beijing, China.
+He currently lives and works in Beijing, China.